Skip to main content

 Workflows can trigger:

-• Medicare clients → hospital indemnity conversations
+• Medicare clients into hospital indemnity conversations

-• Policy milestones → review conversations
+• Policy anniversaries or milestones into coverage review conversations

 Renewal and Retention Workflows